 Viva R. Horowitz

-Viva is a postdoctoral fellow in physics who is building a dynamic artificial cell from the bottom up.
-The aim is to understand cellular processes, particularly intracellular transport, at a physical level by building simple, well-controlled systems that mimic the functions of a cell.
-In collaboration with the artificial cells team, Viva has created a simple artificial cell using a bilayer phospholipid vesicle containing Janus swimmers as microscale motors.
+Viva was a postdoctoral fellow in Physics who worked on building dynamic artificial cells from the bottom up.
+Her work explored how to understand cellular processes, particularly intracellular transport, at a physical level by building simple, well-controlled systems that mimic the functions of a cell.
+In collaboration with the artificial cells team, Viva created a simple artificial cell using a bilayer phospholipid vesicle containing Janus swimmers as microscale motors.